These easy pumpkin muffins are the best! Perfectly fluffy and not at all dry. These pumpkin muffins are a delicious combination of sweet and spice.

 - In a medium bowl, whisk together the flour, sugars, baking soda, salt and pumpkin pie spice; set aside.

 - In a large mixing bowl, whisk the eggs, pumpkin, oil and vanilla.
-Pour into the dry ingredients and use a wooden spoon to gently combine.
+Add the dry ingredients and use a wooden spoon to gently combine.
 Do not over mix.

-- Evenly scoop the batter into the 12 muffin cups.
+- Evenly scoop the batter into the 12 to 14 muffin cups.
 I use my large cookie scoop to make this step very easy.

 - Bake 22 to 25 minutes, until toothpick comes out clean.
 Allow to cool for 5 minutes in muffin pan before removing to cooling rack to cool completely.